klharp/D3-DataJournalism/README.md

 Make graph(s) dynamic and interactive.

+* Made responsive.
-* More demographics and risk factors were added.
+* Added more demographics and risk factors.
 Additional axis labels have click events so users can decide which data to display.
 * Transitions were applied.

 ![dynamic](Images/dynamic.gif)